gistarrs/sweep_test/README.md

 - geometry_col: Name of the geometry column if not "geometry".
 - aggregate_fields: - aggregate_fields: Grouping fields for the emissions summary.
 Options include:
 ["YEAR", "MONTH", "INCIDENT", "COABDIS", "COUNTY", "AIR DISTRICT", "AIR DISTRICT ID", "AIR BASIN", "AOI_INDEX"].
 Defaults to ['YEAR', 'INCIDENT']
-- write: Set to "Yes" to save outputs to disk or "No" to keep them in memory.

 ```bash
 emissions_gdf, agg_table, vehicle_table = main(